Lumosity427/Lumosity427/README.md

 ### ✨ Quote of the Moment

-> “Remember: every corpse on Mt.
-Everest was once a motivated person.” – the truth
+> “skibidi skibid” – John G Turkey

 ---